dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 40 - error with curl
-Current Cycle 38 - continue implementation and resolve ts errors Cycle 37 - continue developing vllm integration solution Cycle 36 - the llm in vllm responded, ready for next steps Cycle 35 - started server process with vllm and oss, 404 with localhost:8000, but that was shown in logs, whats next
+Cycle 39 - very close, attempted to send a batch request Cycle 38 - continue implementation and resolve ts errors Cycle 37 - continue developing vllm integration solution Cycle 36 - the llm in vllm responded, ready for next steps Cycle 35 - started server process with vllm and oss, 404 with localhost:8000, but that was shown in logs, whats next